ssauvageau-/GDHijack/README.md

 Then run the code however you like to run Java code.
 Make sure you don't have any Asset Managers presently running/building.

 Am I making a UI for this?
 Hellno.

+Oh if the Asset Manager wants to ask you about removing unallocated resources or whatever, this program can't handle that.
+It won't crash and it will compile whatever mods it has left, but it won't initiate the compilation of the mod in question.
+I'm thinking about how to handle that.